Client-Z/JSON-to-ics/README.md

 You can change this if you specify the path to the JSON-file.
 Use the `xhr.open()` method of the **xhr-object**.

+Remember the correct property names when you create your JSON, see [RFC-Specifications](https://icalendar.org/RFC-Specifications/iCalendar-RFC-5545/)

 As a result, you get a file 'сalendar.ics' with events of your JSON.